-Editorial - The Forgotten Victims of 9/11 are approaching the deadline for deciding whether to accept a settlement offer in lawsuits against the city, Port Authority and some 100 Ground Zero contractors.
+Editorial – The Forgotten Victims of 9/11 are approaching the deadline for deciding if to accept a settlement offer in lawsuits against the city, Port Authority and some 100 Ground Zero contractors.

 According to their lawyers, at least 75% of the roughly 10,000 claimants have agreed to accept a share of a recovery fund that could be as high as $760 million.
 Fully 95% must get on board for the deal to go through.

 This page has been steadfast in trying to advocate for rescue and recovery workers who served their country after the terrorist attack and were sickened as a result by exposure to toxic dust.

 Presently, we believe it is not our place to advise any individual regarding whether to accept the proffered settlement or continue in litigation.

 What we can do is act as an honest broker of information, presenting the facts as we see them, difficult as those may be.
 Were New Yorkers to be polled, they would surely say the injured have been sorely treated by their country and deserve generous recompense.